slint-ui/slint/docs/quickstart/canon/src/from_one_to_multiple_tiles.md

 After modeling a single tile, this step creates a grid of them.
 For the grid to be a game board, you need two features:

-1. **A data model**: An array created as a JavaScript model, where each element describes the tile data structure, such as:
+1. **A data model**: An array created as a model in code, where each element describes the tile data structure, such as:

     - URL of the image
     - Whether the image is visible